ericfransen/notes/README.md

         - When prompted by `gh auth login`, choose Paste the authentication token.

         - The GitHub CLI will store this token securely in your user's configuration file (~/.config/gh/hosts.yml).
 When your cron job runs the note script, which then calls `git push` or `gh repo create`, the GitHub CLI will retrieve and use this token automatically.

 ## Setting Up on a New Computer

-This system is designed to work with an existing notes vault that is already tracked in a private Git repository.
+This system is designed to work with an existing notes vault that is already tracked in a private remote Git repository.

 1.  **Clone Your Notes Vault**: On your new computer, first clone your private notes vault from GitHub:
     `git clone <your-private-notes-repo-url> ~/notes-vault`